Back pain during pregnancy - causes, prevention and treatment

-On top of all that, the additional weight from your growing baby puts pressure on your back and at the same time throws your centre of gravity forward, which causes curvature of the spine, known as lordosis – squashing vertebrae and putting the muscles under extra strain.
+On top of all that, the additional weight from lugging around your growing baby puts pressure on your back and throws your centre of gravity forward, which causes curvature of the spine, known as lordosis – squashing vertebrae and putting the muscles under extra strain.
+What a combination!

-There are definitely things you can do to lessen your chances of getting back pain:
+There are definitely things you can do to lessen your chances of getting back pain during pregnancy:

 - Being a healthy weight before you get pregnant and not stacking on the pounds once you are pregnant will mean you aren’t putting as much pressure on your back.
-But obviously if you’re carrying a 10-pounder or twins, there’s only so much you can do.
+Obviously if you’re carrying a 10-pounder or twins, there’s only so much you can do.

 - Doing exercises that strengthen your core, like pregnancy pilates or aquanatal classes, or exercises which aim to improve posture, will help.

-- Taking a bit of extra care, particularly when lifting (always bend at the knee, not the back).
-Also try not to make movements that twist your body – getting out of bed too quickly is a very common way to hurt your back when pregnant.
+- Take a bit of extra care, and try not to make movements that twist your body – getting out of bed too quickly is a very common way to hurt your back when pregnant

 - Remain a healthy weight to avoid any additional pressure on the back.

-- Try exercises that can help ease back pain as well as avoid it.
-Something like swimming, where the water supports your weight, or pregnancy yoga, is ideal.
+- Try exercises that can help ease back pain – swimming, where the water supports your weight, or pregnancy yoga, is ideal.

 - Acupuncture and massage can help, but always use a practitioner who is fully qualified in treating women during pregnancy.